 The number of virtual machines in my two-node ESXi cluster is growing and my 32GB RAM Intel NUC ESXi build will be out of memory soon if I don’t make changes.
 That said, I had to find a way to cut down my RAM usage to squeeze more out of this build.
 I don’t want to spend a couple of thousand dollars on another build.
-The ESXi build that I am looking at has Supermicro X10SDV-TLN4F-O motherboard with Intel Xeon D-1541 and 128GB ECC RDIMM RAM, an expensive ESXi build.
+The ESXi build that I am looking at is Supermicro X10SDV-TLN4F-O which is a combination of motherboard, Intel Xeon D-1541, and 128GB ECC RDIMM RAM, an expensive ESXi build.
 Yes, I could buy a used server on eBay for less, but I don’t want those servers because they are too bulky and loud.

 What is Docker?
 Docker is an open-source software platform that allows users to package software into containers, allowing them to be portable among different operating systems (Windows, Linux, and macOS).

 Here’s a ten-minute video that further explains what Docker is.
 If you want to watch an hour long video, here’s one from Docker, Inc.